TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 puts results
 ~~~

-The code above loads the ERB library.
-Creates a new ERB template with the
+The code above loads the ERB library, then creates a new ERB template with the
 `question` string.
 The question string contains ERB tags that will show the
 results of the variable `meaning_of_life`.
 We send the `result` message to the
-template with `binding` and
+template with `binding`.

 * What is `binding`?

 The method
 [binding](http://rubydoc.info/stdlib/core/Kernel#binding-instance_method)
 returns a special object.
 This object is an instance of
 [Binding](http://rubydoc.info/stdlib/core/Binding).
-A instance of binding knows
+An instance of binding knows
 all about the current state of variables and methods within the given scope.
 In
-this case, `binding` here knows about the variable `meaning_of_life`.
+this case, `binding` knows about the variable `meaning_of_life`.

 Having to explicitly specify a binding when we ask for the results of the
 template gives us the flexibility to ask for the results of a template given a